SyamSundarKirubakaran/DSA_Java/README.md

 - [ ] TwentyFive -> Sort a nearly sorted array, each element can be misplaced by a max of k digits before or after
 - [ ] TwentySix -> Find Duplicates in O(n) time and O(1) space - Array element values are ≤ Max Index
 - [ ] TwentySeven -> Find 2 repeating elements in a given array - XOR - Given (n+2) elements - 1 ≤ a[i] ≤ n - All elements from 1 to n occurs at least once (Except the 2 numbers that occurs twice)
-- [ ] TwentyEight -> Rotate an array of size n by d elements - Left rotation - Beginning to End - Juggling Algorithm
+- [X] TwentyEight -> Rotate an array of size n by d elements - Left rotation - Beginning to End - Juggling Algorithm
 - [ ] TwentyNine -> Sort array in wave form - Even position number
 - [ ] Thirty -> Next least greater number to the given number, input as digit array - with same digits
 - [ ] ThirtyOne -> Trapping Rain Water Problem
 - [ ] ThirtyTwo -> No.of Triangles that can be formed
-- [ ] ThirtyThree -> Smallest number that can't be formed from the array of given numbers
+- [ ] ThirtyThree -> Smallest number that can't be formed by sum of given numbers
-- [ ] ThirtyFour -> Rearrange such that a[i] becomes a[a[i]]
+- [X] ThirtyFour -> Rearrange such that a[i] becomes a[a[i]]
 - [ ] ThirtyFive -> Rotate Matrix by 90 degree - anti-clockwise
 - [ ] ThirtySix -> Count number of occurrences (or frequency) in a sorted array
 - [ ] ThirtySeven -> Find Sub Array whose sum is equals zero - reduced time complexity
 - [ ] ThirtyEight -> Largest sub array with equal no.of zeros and ones - my way
+- [ ] ThirtyNine -> Find Duplicates in O(n) time and O(1) space - Array element values are ≤ Max Index - GFG
+- [ ] Forty -> Rotate an array of size n by d elements - Left rotation - Beginning to End

 ## Tree Problems
 - [ ] One -> [Size of a Binary Tree](https://youtu.be/T8KyS9JZpCU)